 Let's not forget, 480 Nm of torque is too much for any front-drive to take.
 Even more so at higher speeds thus doing fast in the A6 is a thing for the fearless.
 Just keep in mind where stomping onto grass patches may be required in sharper turns.
 Take it this way, the Hybrid does practicality well by carrying five adults to go with goods from IKEA.
 Furthermore it has got navigation unlike any other car here.

 The 4S is even more grippy than the already unreal level of traction that the S model provides.
 My inner accelerometer tells me this particular Carrera does in gear acceleration slower than the 50 kilograms lighter S model but it could be the security from four wheel drive which delivers power to the ground with more linearity.
 It was quite a relief to find the electric steering of 991s better suited to all wheel drive models.
-However, the 911 have become inevitably larger over the years to make more room for the Boxster and Cayman making one more of a GT than ever.
+However, the 911 has inevitably become larger over the years to make more room for the Boxster and Cayman making one more of a GT than ever.

 Felda / Sungai Koyan